Draculente/schiebepuzzle-solver/README.md

 This is a solver for the [Schiebepuzzle](https://en.wikipedia.org/wiki/Sliding_puzzle) game.
 It uses the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to find the shortest amount of steps to the solution.

-The only goal of this project is to fiddle around with the A* algorithm.
+The only goal of this project is to tinker with the A* algorithm.

 In the current implementation the only possible target state is the following (the empty field is in the top left corner):